 But the humanitarian aspect is also very important.
 Bringing humanity to places where people lost everything.
-Their belongings, family, faith and there sence of self.
+Their belongings, family, faith and their sence of self.
 Really seeing another person is one of the magical things a clown can do.
-The confidence of children can grow, even if they live in a refugeecamp or an orphanige.
+The confidence of children can grow, even if they live in a refugeecamp or an orphanage .

 An amazing aspect of clowning is it doesn’t need any language.
 The clown is an international charactar.
 And walking into a door is funny, where ever you are from.

-Every year in November I join Patch and 25 other clowns from all over the globe for 2 weeks in Moscow and St. Petersburg.
-We visit orphaniges, disabled kids, hospitals, elderly, homeless and even hospices.
+I do different projects all over the world.
+As a clown I went to Lebanon, France, Greece, Poland, Armenia, Russia, Italy, Costa Rica, Mexico and Moldova.
+And I collaborate with local artist and institutions when I can.
 The clowns bring joy where ever they go.
 Even in the streets, as they travel in costume.
 But laughter isn’t the main goal of the modern clown.
 Connection is.
 Sometimes it brings laughter, sometimes tears or wonder.
-The clown is a friend, and friends respect eachother.
+The clown is a friend, and friends respect each other.

-In Russia we work closely with a Russian organisation; Maria’s children.
-They support the children throughout the year teaching them skills and providing an outlet through art.
+With Patch Adams, an American doctor and clown I have visited many places every year.
 The children anticipate our visit every year and after we leave they talk about it for weeks.
-The clown sees them truly as they are and joins them in their games.
+The clown sees them truly as they are and join them in their games.
 And that boost their confidence.
 For many children it is the only special activity in the whole year.